localstack/docs/content/en/integrations/aws-cli/index.md

 $ pip install https://github.com/boto/botocore/archive/v2.zip https://github.com/aws/aws-cli/archive/v2.zip
 {{< / command >}}

-Please also note there is a known limitation for using `--no-sign-request` in your requests using the AWS CLI which causes localstack to not be able to route your request to the correct service.
+Please also note there is a known limitation for issuing requests using `--no-sign-request` with the AWS CLI.
+LocalStack's routing mechanism depends on the signature of each request to identify the correct service for the request.
+Thus, adding the flag `--no-sign-requests` provokes your request to reach the wrong service.

 ## AWS CLI v2